dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Running KeeperFX:

-To start the game, run 'KEEPERFX.EXE'.
-If you want to report any errors you encounter, you may run 'KEEPERFX_DBG.EXE' instead.
-This will run a "debug version", which writes a lot of information into 'KEEPERFX.LOG'.
+To start the game, run "keeperfx.exe".
+If you want to report any errors you encounter, you may run "keeperfx_dbg.exe" instead.
+This will run a "debug version", which writes a lot of information into "keeperfx.log".
 In case of the game hanging on suddenly disappearing, you may send a last few lines of the generated LOG to the author with your description of the bug.

-Note that 'KEEPERFX_DBG.EXE' requires a lot more CPU than standard version, and may be slow even on new computers.
+Note that "keeperfx_dbg.exe" requires a lot more CPU than standard version, and may be slow even on new computers.
 Also, the generated LOG file may be very large, and after a few hours of play it will have several hundereds megabytes.
-This is why you should use standard 'KEEPERFX.EXE' if you're not planning reporting any errors.
+This is why you should use standard "keeperfx.exe" if you're not planning reporting any errors.

 Both versions will recognize all command line options described